Political society in the Middle East

 Objectives and learning outcomes of the module

-On completion of the course students should have:
+On completion of the module students should have:

 - Familiarity with concepts and analytical tools applied to study Political Society in the Middle East